ABOUT THE CREW

 Favorite Outdoor Activities – I am an avid backpacker in the summer and a devoted skier in the winter, but I’m eager to partake in anything outside as long as there is a chance it will turn into an adventure.
 I’m typically the planner on trips, obsessing over maps, packing and repacking, writing lists and checking them twice.
 I love the process and preparation.

 My Story – I moved to Colorado in 2012 to spend as much time as possible in Denver’s wild backyard.
 After five solid years as a weekend warrior, I decided to swap hours with my butt in an office chair at an architectural office for an opportunity to work on creative projects at FERAL.
 I love being surrounded by people who are passionate about the outdoors.
-When I’m not wandering off into the woods or crawling up a mountain, I love cooking, and especially eating, vegan food (anyone who knows me, knows I am positively obsessed with beets), taking photos, walking my pup Sloane, or tasting new brews around Denver.
+When I’m not wandering off into the woods or crawling up a mountain, I love cooking, and especially eating, vegan food (anyone who knows me, knows I am positively obsessed with beets), taking photos, walking my pup Sloane, or introducing my young kiddo to new adventures with my husband Brent.

 Must do in Colorado – Hut (or yurt) trips.
 Snow, food, friends, wine, a wood burning stove… and lots and lots of stars.
 What could possibly be better?